isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

   :align: center

 So we see that CDC6 was very useful, but MDM2 wasn't.
-It's a great way of seeing how useful each variable is, and for which class (by +/-).
+It's a great way of testing the use of each variable for the particular problem at hand.

 Neat!
-Let's do one more example, this time using somatic mutations.
-For this training data, I'm going to do a little `feature engineering <https://en.wikipedia.org/wiki/Feature_engineering>`_
-( `another ref <https://developers.google.com/machine-learning/crash-course/representation/feature-engineering>`_ ).
-Our engineering is going to simply combine a couple columns, the gene name where the mutation occurs, and the type of mutation or class of mutation.
+Let's do one more example, this time using the somatic mutations data.
+For this training data, I'm going to do a little `feature engineering <https://en.wikipedia.org/wiki/Feature_engineering>`_ ( `another ref <https://developers.google.com/machine-learning/crash-course/representation/feature-engineering>`_ ).
+Our engineering is simply combining a couple of columns, the gene name where the mutation occurs and the type of mutation or class of mutation.
 Types of mutation can be SNPs (single nucleotide polymorphisms) or deletions, for example, and mutation classes can be where in the gene the mutation occurs (exon, intron, 3', etc).

-A tricky part of working with the mutation data, is that only a subset of samples have a mutation, so we need to start with a table of all the samples in our two groups, and then join in mutation data with a LEFT JOIN, which retains all the barcodes (which may or may not have mutations) and brings in mutations when present, then we join subtables for each gene of interest.
+A tricky part of working with the mutation data, is that only a subset of samples have a mutation, so we need to start with a table of all the samples in our two groups, and *then* join in mutation data with a LEFT JOIN, which retains all the barcodes (which may or may not have mutations) and brings in mutations when present.
+At the end, after selecting for a number of different genes, we join subtables for each gene of interest.

 .. code-block:: sql

 	WITH

+	-- first we make a table with all barcodes for the two cancer types.

 	barcodes AS (
 	SELECT
 	  project_short_name AS label,